qasimyu/schmm/README.md

 Users can also generate their own mappability files using [gem-library](https://sourceforge.net/projects/gemlibrary/files/gem-library/Binary%20pre-release%203/) and [wigToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/) utility.

-Here is an example for creating mappability file from reference sequence (suppose “gemlibrary” and “bigwig” are the directories where gem-library and wigToBigWig are installed, respectively).
+Here is an example for creating mappability file from reference sequence (suppose “$gemlibrary” and “$bigwig” are the pathes where gem-library and wigToBigWig are installed, respectively).
 ```
 chmod +x $gemlibrary/bin/gem* $bigwig/wigToBigWig
 export PATH=$PATH:$gemlibrary/bin:$bigwig